 During Hannah’s work at a large engineering consultancy, she increasingly felt that building services was not joined up to building design and this was leading to overly complex mechanical and engineering solutions not suitable for the building use or occupants.

 Whilst Toby was finishing his MSc and was considering his next move, the idea that they could do this better took hold.
 During a sailing trip around the west coast of Britain the philosophy for Greengauge was formulated, with the main intention of bringing building physics, building services and building design closer with a more integrated approach.

 Starting small, on a houseboat, Greengauge has grown to a team of highly experienced engineers and building physicists who work to make buildings more efficient from the ground up.

 Adam has been a Building Services Engineer for 12 years, originally based in London and more recently the South-West.
 Having moved from large Building Services consultancies like WSP and ARUP he has widened his understanding of building services to low energy buildings and appreciates the benefits of building fabric in achieving this goal.
 Adam likes to keep things simple when designing M&E systems wherever practical and has interests in Bau Biology.
-He lectures at Bath College one day a week.
+Read more about Adam, in our Staff Spotlight

-Hannah provides admin support for the team and heads up our marketing.
+Hannah is our Office Manager and heads up our marketing.
 She holds a degree in English Literature from Southampton University and has experience in marketing for the cultural sector and in events management.
 She assists with business development and also ensures Greengauge meets all necessary Management and Auditing requirements.
-Hannah is currently studying for the Certificate in Professional Marketing from the Chartered Institute of Marketing.
+Hannah has recently been awarded the Certificate in Professional Marketing from the Chartered Institute of Marketing.